pranav-datta/pranav-datta.github.io/README.md

-I'm currently a Computer Science master's student specializing in Machine Learning at the Georgia Institute of Technology, which I anticipate to complete in December 2024.
-I graduated from Georgia Tech in December 2023 with a bachelor's in Computer Science concentrating in Intelligence and Information Internetworks.
+I'm currently a Computer Science M.S. student specializing in Machine Learning at the Georgia Institute of Technology, which I anticipate to complete in December 2024.
+I graduated with highest honors from Georgia Tech in December 2023 with a B.S. in Computer Science concentrating in Intelligence and Information Internetworks.

 I've recently been interested in computer vision and its applications.
 I developed a tool in Python that can automatically create football playcards given the video of a football play.
 Additionally, I am currently involved in research at the Margulies Injury Biomechanics Laboratory at Emory University where we use convolutional neural networks to detect blood-brain barrier leakages after brain injury.